ediweissmann/tasks-sample/README.md

 Tasks
 =====================================

-Sample application using Playframework (2.0.4) and Squeryl on backend and Jquery, Handlebars and Twitter Bootstrap on frontend.
+Sample application using Playframework (2.0.4), Squeryl, JQuery, Twitter Bootstrap and Handlebars.

 To run it, use `play run`.